 The plot holes and paradoxes of the Back To The Future trilogy

-The Back To The Future trilogy, much though we love it, has an abundance of paradoxes, plot holes and remaining questions.
+The brilliant Back To The Future trilogy has an abundance of paradoxes, plot holes and remaining questions.
 Can you resolve any of these…?

 I have to declare from the off: I love the Back To The Future films.
 Utterly, utterly love them.
 That's what left me in two minds about writing this piece, as there's genuinely nothing I'd change about them.
 The scripts are tight, the films are exciting, the characters brilliant.
 What's not to like?